jw2856/CarND-LaneLines-P1/writeup_template.md

 ![alt text][solidYellowLeft-segments]
 ![alt text][whiteCarLaneSwitch-segments]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the `draw_lines` function as follows.
+For each line segment, I found the slope and the value of b such that the I had an equation of a line in the form of `y = mx + b`.
+If the value of the slope was between 0.5 and 1.5, I designated this line as part of the left lane.
+If the value of the slop was between -1.5 and -0.5, then it was part of the right lane.

+I already had the minimum and maximum y values for the left lane line segment and the right lane line segment, which I set as the minimum and maximum values of the mask.
+I then just had to calculate the x values for each line segment at the minimum and maximum y values using the m and b values we found earlier.
+For each line segment, I added all of these x values into an array, and averaged them once we had processed all of the line segments.

+This gave me the results below.

+![alt text][solidWhiteCurve]
+![alt text][solidWhiteRight]
+![alt text][solidYellowCurve]
+![alt text][solidYellowCurve2]
+![alt text][solidYellowLeft]
+![alt text][whiteCarLaneSwitch]

 ### 2. Identify potential shortcomings with your current pipeline